unik-name/docs.unikname.network/docs/cli.md

 #### Output

-If the creation succeed <brand name="uns"/> CLI prompts your UNIK token ID and links to see token and transaction in the <brand name="uns"/> explorer.
+If the creation succeed <brand name="uns"/> CLI prompts your UNIKNAME token ID and links to see token and transaction in the <brand name="uns"/> explorer.

 ```
 Computing UNIK fingerprint... done